 Closed from 12:00 noon - 1 pm

-The Physical Therapy Clinic is located on the first floor of the University Health Center.
+The Physical Therapy Clinic is located on the first and second floors of the University Health Center.

 If necessary, cancel or reschedule your appointment by 24 hours on the preceding business day to avoid a $30 missed-appointment charge.

 Assess movement disorders, evaluate bone, ligaments, tendons, and nerves and other tissues to see how they affect movement.
 While many patients seek treatment for pain related complaints, some seek out physical therapy to learn how to move and function more efficiently.
 Physical Therapy can be beneficial for anything that limits someone in their ability to function in their normal environment.
 Our philosophy is to return an individual to their highest level of function in the quickest and safest fashion.

 3. What do I need to do before making an appointment?

 A prescription or referral to physical therapy IS REQUIRED.
 A prescription can be obtained from a UHC clinician, your private physician, or a specialist in the community.
 This prescription must be filled within 30 days of the date it was written.
 The Physical Therapy department can help coordinate this prescription or referral if you would like assistance.

 5. What can I expect in my complimentary screening?

 During the screen, the Physical Therapist will discuss your complaints and how they are limiting or effecting your day-to-day activities.
 As part of the screen, you will be provided with information regarding your injury, injury prevention, and recommendations for additional healthcare services, as appropriate.